gabetucker2/QuantFinanceCompetition/README.md

 ![Images/BrownianMotionTrials.png](Images/BrownianMotionTrials.png)

-## 📊 MultipleLinearRegression: Parameter Retrieval for Market Sentiment Strategy
+## MultipleLinearRegression: Parameter Retrieval for Market Sentiment Strategy

 - [**MultipleLinearRegression**](SubmittedScripts/MultipleLinearRegression):

 MLR was used to calculate the coefficients for our market sentiment analysis.
-It was integral in determining how different features interacted and contributed to market predictions.
+It was integral in determining how different features interacted and contributed to market predictions, and it was based on the first 1350 days from the dataset.

 ![Images/MLREstimates.png](Images/MLREstimates.png)